metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `expire` (String) How long your notification will continue to be retried for, unless the useracknowledges the notification.
+- `expire` (String) How long your notification will continue to be retried for, unless the user acknowledges the notification.
 - `html` (Boolean) Whether notification message is HTML or plain text.
 - `http_config` (Map of String) HTTP client configuration.
 - `message` (String) Notification message.
 - `priority` (String) Priority, see https://pushover.net/api#priority
-- `retry` (String) How often the Pushover servers will send the same notification to the user.Must be at least 30 seconds.
+- `retry` (String) How often the Pushover servers will send the same notification to the user.
+Must be at least 30 seconds.
 - `send_resolved` (Boolean) SendResolved controls notify about resolved alerts.
 - `sound` (String) The name of one of the sounds supported by device clients to override the user's default sound choice
 - `title` (String) Notification title.
-- `token` (Attributes) The secret's key that contains the registered application’s API token, see https://pushover.net/apps.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
+- `token` (Attributes) The secret's key that contains the registered application’s API token, see https://pushover.net/apps.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
 - `url` (String) A supplementary URL shown alongside the message.
 - `url_title` (String) A title for supplementary URL, otherwise just the URL is shown
-- `user_key` (Attributes) The secret's key that contains the recipient user’s user key.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))
+- `user_key` (Attributes) The secret's key that contains the recipient user’s user key.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))

 <a id="nestedatt--spec--receivers--pushover_configs--token"></a>
 ### Nested Schema for `spec.receivers.pushover_configs.token`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined